SignBot: Learning Human-to-Humanoid Sign Language Interaction: Environment

 \subsection{Accuracy: Alignment of Sign Language between Human and Robot}

 Precise execution of sign language is vital for effective communication within the DHH community, as even minor inaccuracies can lead to misunderstandings, in contrast to boxing techniques, where approximate gesture replication suffices for demonstration purposes.
+To construct a high-fidelity dataset with precise 3D SMPLX annotations, we leverage state-of-the-art methods for 3D hand \cite{potamias2025wilor} and body reconstruction \cite{lin2023onestage}.
+Specifically, for each 2D sign language video, we first utilize OSX \cite{lin2023onestage} to obtain an initial body pose estimation.
+Recognizing that OSX often struggles with accurate arm and hand pose estimation, we implement a two-stage refinement process.
+For high-precision hand pose reconstruction, we employ WiLoR \cite{potamias2025wilor}, a cutting-edge 3D reconstruction pipeline that can robustly detect and reconstruct even challenging hand configurations.
+The hand pose parameters and global orientation outputs from WiLoR are then directly integrated to replace the corresponding OSX-derived estimates, ensuring high fidelity.

-We divide the CSL-Daily sign language dataset~\cite{zhou2021improving} into three difficulty levels according to the length of the sentences: simple (929 sentences), intermediate (4558 sentences), and difficult (1089 sentences).
-The levels of difficulty increase with the length of the evaluated sentence.
-We compare SignBot with previously mentioned baselines on the data across these three difficulty levels.
-Appendix B records the running details of this experiment.
+As the datasets contain multiple demonstrators performing the same actions, we select the sign language motions of one demonstrator and segment them by difficulty based on the length of the label (longer labels correspond to motions of longer duration, for example, labels with 10 words, 10-20 words, and 20 words).
+We divide the CSL-Daily sign language dataset~\cite{zhou2021improving} into three difficulty levels: simple (929 sentences), intermediate (4558 sentences), and difficult (1089 sentences).
+We compare SignBot with the previously mentioned baselines on the data across these three difficulty levels.
+Appendix A.3 records the running details of this experiment.